-Courses fulfilling the Foundations of Reasoning requirement: FOR 101 (3 units), GSEN 199 (3 units), or HUM 100 (4 units).
+Courses fulfilling the Foundations of Reasoning requirement: FOR 101 (3 units), FOR 492 (1-4 units), GSEN 199 (3 units), or HUM 100 (4 units).
 Students may also be able to fulfill this requirement by participation in Great Books at page 114 or Social Action and Justice Colloquiums at page 115.
 See entries about those programs further on in this section for more information.
+Students who transfer to the college with more than 30 units should consult with their advisor before taking FOR 101.